yoonjohn/de-schema-wizard/docs/readme-ext/contribute.md

     mvn clean install

-In order to run integration tests, first start all of the necessary servers locally (H2, MongoDB, Python Interpretation Engine) and then run the respective command for your environment in the root project directory:
+In order to run integration tests, first start all of the necessary servers locally (H2, MongoDB, Python Interpretation Engine), and then run the respective command for your environment in the root project directory:

     mvn clean install -P integration-tests-windows

+or

     mvn clean install -P integration-tests-unix

 ## Schema Wizard Deployment